Acodei Data Processing Agreement

 2.1 Roles.
 For the purposes of Data Protection Laws, User is the Controller (or a Processor acting on behalf of its own controller) and Acodei is a Processor of User Personal Data.

 2.2 Scope.
-This DPA applies solely to Acodei’s Processing of User Personal Data in the course of providing the Services, as described in Annex A.
+This DPA applies solely to Acodei’s processing of User Personal Data in the course of providing the Services, as described in Annex A.

 2.4 User Responsibilities.
 User is responsible for: